jsk0301/kim-papademetris-lab/lv_masking/models/README.md

 6-9-2020:
 - Testing effect of patch size: patches were 64x64x1
 - Results: no output masks at all???
 Theory: blank patches dominate dataset

+So a lot of models happened that I didn't update.
+What I've learned, however, is that the largest factor by FAR is the size of the patch in all three dimensions.
+I've found that 256x256x16 patches achieve pretty accurate segmentations after just 44 epochs, so this is what I'll go off of.

+I need to have better testing metrics than just sampling the masks - I'll have to figure that out.